EGI-Federation/eosc-data-transfer/README.md

 [rate limits](https://letsencrypt.org/docs/rate-limits/) of Let's Encrypt:

 - Run the command `sudo docker exec -it data-transfer-cert /bin/sh` then
-- In the container change directory to `cd /opt`
+- In the container change directory `cd /opt`
 - Edit the file `request.sh` and remove the `certbot` parameter `--dry-run`

+> In case you remove the containers of the EOSC Data Transfer API, retain the volume `data_transfer_cert`,
+> which contains the SSL certificate.
+This will avoid requesting a new one for the same domain, in case
+> you redeploy the API (prevents exceeding Let's Encrypt rate limit).

 ## Related Guides